rohitbnrj2/Embodied-Agent/docs/examples/index.md

 # Examples

-The following examples demonstrate how to use the `cambrian` package to train agents in various tasks.
+The following examples demonstrate how to use the {mod}`cambrian` package to train agents in various tasks.
 For more detailed usage information, please refer to [Usage](../usage/index.md) page.

 ```{toctree}
 :maxdepth: 1